 Loss of Housing Privileges (LH)

 A student may lose his/her privilege of residing in University-owned housing as part of an imposed sanction.
-If a student loses University housing privileges, a letter will be sent to his/her parents (if financially responsible) notifying them of his/her housing status.
 Students removed from housing will not receive a prorated return based upon date of removal.
-Student athletes receiving athletic scholarships may also lose support if removed from housing.

 Loss of Visitation